geocomPP/sdv/chapter.md

 ![plot of chunk Formatting the Legend](figure/Formatting_the_Legend.png)

 As you can see, this added the legend in a new place.
-Many more options for customization are available, as highlighed in the examples below.
+Many more options for customization are available, as highlighted in the examples below.

 ~~~~ {.r}
 # Title